 Meanwhile, you can find lively discussion about the car on Facebook.
 The Registrar has created a site with history and info about the cars.
 Please see the links page for more.

-The Unipower GT is the best production special that appeared during the 1960s.
+Chic and quick, the Unipower GT is the best production special that appeared during the 1960s.
 It was designed by Ernie Unger and Val Dare-Bryan, incorporating their considerable competition experience.
-It was drawn by Ron Bradshaw who also penned the Ford GT40.
+It was drawn by Ron Bradshaw who drew also the Ford GT40.
 The car is today much sought after and very rare.

-Launched in 1966, it was designed as a performance road car.
-It combined aspects of competition design and style of the era with high engineering standards and finish quality.
+Launched in 1966, the Unipower GT production special was designed as a performance road car.
+It combined prevailing competition design and style of the era with high engineering standards and finish quality.
 It was constructed on a tubular space frame with fully independent suspension bonded to a high quality body moulding.
 This provided a light, rigid structure in which a BMC ‘A’ Series transverse engine and transmission was mounted in a mid-engine configuration.
 Body and spaceframe were manufactured by leading Formula One fabricators of the era.
 It was trimmed to a high quality standard by Wood and Pickett.

-We think about 38 of the total production survive with only a few on the road – fast and fun.
+It’s thought about 40 of the total production survive with only a few on the road – fast and fun.
 If you see one, stop and look – it may be while before you see another.